junxit/us-congress-bills-116/metadata.md

 - 2019-11-20 — Mr. Huffman moved to suspend the rules and pass the bill, as amended.
 - 2019-11-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 310 - 107 (Roll no. 634). (text: CR H9077)
 - 2019-11-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 310 - 107 (Roll no. 634).(text: CR H9077)
+- 2019-11-21 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.